gitkraken/gitkraken-client-docs/gitkraken-client/how-to-install.md

     <p>Note 📝 - GitKraken Client currently supports Ubuntu 18.04 LTS+, RHEL 7+, CentOS 7+, and Fedora 34+.
 While GitKraken Client may be able to be installed on other Linux distributions, we cannot guarantee that it will work as expected.</p>
 </div>

+If you're attempting to use GitKraken client within Windows Subsystem for Linux (WSL), visit our page on <a href="">How to use GitKraken Client WSL</a> for additional details.

 ### .deb
 GitKraken Client has a simple package available for Debian based distributions.
 ```